craftcms/docs/docs/4.x/config/README.md

 ```

 ::: warning
+Even though secrets aren’t automatically loaded into the environment on every request, they can still be accessed via application helpers, Twig templates (like system messages), other PHP scripts, or anyone with direct filesystem access.

 This is only recommended in situations where environment variable exfiltration is among the last attack surfaces.
 If your server supports any form of remote access (say, via SSH), this is _not_ a practical security measure!
 :::